-1. Check that the Officers of your organization, when logged in (at https://apps.carleton.edu/stuorgs/auth/) through the "Group Administration Page" on the right, can access detailed information about the organization.
-Contact the CSA Vice President with questions or if they do not have access.
+1. Check that all Officers of your organization can log in to the "Group Administration Page" and can access detailed information about the organization.
+Contact the CSA Vice President with questions or if you do not have access and should.

 2. Determine if your organization qualifies as a "Large Organization."
 "Large Organizations" are those that plan to request over $1000.
-They must submit a two-year extended Budget Request and Strategic Plan, and will be subject to stricter review than organizations below the threshold.
-Large Organizations should plan to meet with the CSA Treasurer to review the request prior to the submission deadline.
+They will be subject to stricter review than organizations below the threshold.
+Large Organizations must meet with the CSA Treasurer to review the request prior to the submission deadline.

 All other organizations can submit a Budget Request for the upcoming academic year for fixed and recurring costs ONLY, such as a known publication costs and fees.
 Other funding can be requested through the normal, weekly Budget Committee request process (i.e., not Spring Allocations).

 3. At the closed Spring Allocations meeting, Budget Committee will make a recommendation on each request.
 This recommendation may be appealed to the Committee in the following Thursday's open Budget Committee meeting.
 Budget Committee will then submit a Budget to Senate for approval.
 The Senate meeting will be the second and final opportunity to appeal the recommendation.